HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

   )
 }}

-Our tool successfully identified the source languages for 51% of WebAssembly modules.
-The remaining 41% could not be identified, primarily due to minification or the stripping of metadata.
+Our tool successfully identified the source languages for 64.3% of WebAssembly modules on desktop and 72.8% on mobile.
+The remaining (35.7% and 27.2%) could not be identified, primarily due to minification(the stripping of metadata), webassembly validation or download failures.

-Among the identified languages, .NET/Mono is the most common, holding a 41% share.
+Among the identified languages, .NET/Mono + Blazor is the most common, holding a 41.7% share on desktop and 38.7% share on mobile.
 Although minified export/import names often obscure the source language, the Emscripten (C++) toolchain uses a distinctive naming convention.
-This allows us to attribute these modules with confidence, finding that Emscripten accounts for 8% of usage, followed by Scala at 4%.
+This allows us to attribute these modules with confidence, finding that Emscripten accounts for 10.1% of usage on desktop and 7.8% of usage on mobile, followed by Scala at 3.6%(on desktop) and 3.4%(on mobile) usage.

 Together with our findings on library usage, these results underscore the significant dominance of the Microsoft ecosystem within the WebAssembly landscape.

 ## WebAssembly features

 In this section, we analyze the usage of post-MVP (Minimum Viable Product) WebAssembly features.
 While we acknowledge that the features discussed here are limited and do not cover all the features WebAssembly <a hreflang="en" href="https://webassembly.org/features/">supports</a>, we believe highlighting the adoption of these features remains important.
 We encourage readers to contribute to the analysis tool used in this chapter to help track further features in the future.

 {{ figure_markup(
   image="extensions-usage.png",